nackachy/DataClustering/README.md

 ## Configuration

-The program need somme properties to be executed.
+The program needs somme properties to be executed.
 These properties are saved in ***config/application.properties***.

     inputData=
     inputClusterNumber=